-On the other hand, for $S =\Omega(n)$, our approach obtains the same guarantee even if $T = \Omega(\sqrt{d_{avg}{(G)}}) = \Omega(\sqrt{n})$.
+On the other hand, for $S =O(n)$, our approach obtains the same guarantee even when $T = \Theta(\sqrt{d_{avg}{(G)}}) = \Theta(\sqrt{n})$.

-The best-known algorithm of~\cite{pagh2012colorful} also gives a randomized algorithm for approximate triangle counting, which is based on graph partitioning.
+The best-known algorithm of~\cite{pagh2012colorful} is a randomized algorithm for approximate triangle counting based on graph partitioning.
 The graph is partitioned into $1/p$ pieces, where $p$ is at least the ratio of the maximum number of triangles sharing an edge and $T$.
 When all the triangles share one edge, then $p \ge 1$, and hence such an approach would require the space per machine to be $\Omega(m)$.
 Furthermore, this approach requires the number of triangles to be lower bounded by $T = \Omega\left(d_{avg}\right)$.
-Another more recent work of~\cite{seshadhri2013triadic}, that rely on wedge sampling, provide a $(1+\eps)$-approximation of the triangle count in $O(1)$ rounds when $T$ is at least a constant fraction of the sum of squares of degrees.
+Another more recent work of~\cite{seshadhri2013triadic} uses wedge sampling and provides a $(1+\eps)$-approximation of the triangle count in $O(1)$ rounds when $T$ is a constant fraction of the sum of squares of degrees.
 The comparison of our bounds with these previous results are summarized in~\cref{table:results}.